 Applying to Multiple Programs

 Students may apply to the Educational Speech-Language Pathology Master's program, the Medical Speech-Language Pathology Master's program, the Core Speech-Language Pathology Master’s program or any combination.
-Students applying to both programs will only pay one $85 application fee, but will be asked to identify their primary and secondary program choices.
+Students applying to multiple programs will only pay one $85 application fee, but will be asked to identify their primary program choice.
 Once admitted into a Master’s program, students may not request a transfer between programs.